-Beneficiaries can enroll in Medigap coverage any time; there isn’t an Annual Enrollment Period (AEP) with Medigap, enrollment is whenever.
-Although, outside of OEP beneficiaries will likely go through underwriting and pay a higher premium.
+Beneficiaries can enroll in Medigap coverage any time; there isn’t an Annual Enrollment Period with Medigap, enrollment is whenever.
+Although, outside of OEP, recipients will likely go through underwriting and pay a higher premium.

 Medigap Eligibility in Missouri for the Disabled Under 65

-Federal law doesn’t require insurance carriers to offer Medicare Supplement plans; however, the state laws require companies to offer at least one policy to disabled beneficiaries.
+Federal law doesn’t require insurance carriers to offer Medicare Supplement plans; however, the state laws require companies to provide at least one policy to disabled beneficiaries.

 The premiums tend to be higher for beneficiaries under 65; although, state laws require insurance companies to charge ALL disabled beneficiaries the same premium.

-Those under 65 could benefit from MA coverage.
+Those under 65 could benefit from Advantage coverage.

 Missouri Medicare Advantage Plans

-Medicare Advantage (MA) plans are Medicare replacement policies.
+In 2019, 34% of enrollees chose a Medicare Advantage plan.
+Advantage plans are Medicare replacement policies.
 Instead of Medicare paying claims, the insurance company will be in charge of your coverage guidelines.

-A MOOP is an amount that a beneficiary can’t spend more than out of their own pocket.
-So, if Joseph has a MOOP of $7,000 then the most he can pay in a calendar year on his Medical expenses is $7,000.
+A MOOP is an amount that a beneficiary can’t spend more than out of their pocket.
+So, if Joseph has a MOOP of $7,000, then the most he can pay in a calendar year on his Medical expenses is $7,000.

 After Joseph spends that amount, the plan will pay services at 100%.
-So, MA plans can be good for people that can’t qualify for or afford Medigap.
+So, MA plans can be suitable for people that can’t qualify for or afford Medigap.

 Missouri Medicare Part D